Profile

 4. How does your state distribute payments when the noncustodial parent has arrears due to your state and another state?

 If California is the initiating jurisdiction, payments received from a responding agency must be allocated only to the associated intergovernmental case, even if the parent ordered to pay support (PPS) has other cases.
-If California is the responding jurisdiction, and there are arrears owed to multiple states, current support collections must be distributed first to the state(s) with a current support obligation.
-Arrears collections are applied first to California's arrears.
-Any remaining arrears collections are allocated based on each state's proportionate share of the total arrears balance.
+If California is the responding jurisdiction, collections are distributed first to the current support obligation.
+Collections in excess of current support are allocated to each of PPS cases’ proportionate share of the total arrears balance, following the federal Deficit Reduction Act of 2005 (DRA) distribution hierarchy.

 4.1.
 If there are no arrears due to your state, how does your state distribute payments when the noncustodial parent has arrears due to multiple states?

 If California is the initiating jurisdiction, payments received from a responding agency must be allocated only to the associated intergovernmental case, even if the parent ordered to pay support (PPS) has other cases.
-If California is the responding jurisdiction, and there are arrears owed to multiple states, current support collections must be distributed first to the state(s) with a current support obligation.
-Arrears collections are applied first to California's arrears.
-Any remaining arrears collections are allocated based on each state's proportionate share of the total arrears balance.
+If California is the responding jurisdiction, collections are distributed first to the current support obligation.
+Collections in excess of current support are allocated to each of PPS cases’ proportionate share of the total arrears balance, following the federal Deficit Reduction Act of 2005 (DRA) distribution hierarchy.

 9. Enforcement